hotdogcow/boredle/README.md

 ## How it works

-The script pulls all 5 letter words from any webpage and uses them for a game of Wordle
+The script pulls all 5 letter words from any webpage and uses them for a game of Wordle.
+Perfect for use on text-heavy sites like wikipedia using tampermonkey's @match feature.
+Example: @match https://en.wikipedia.org/*

 ## How to use: